Here at 1000 Corks we’ll do anything for our users. Including exhaustingly visiting the best wine country in the world.

 Plus the winery has some awesome steers.
 How can you not like that?

 While you're there make sure you pick up a bottle of the late harvest.
-It's not sold available anywhere but at the winery.
-And at my current favorite restaurant, The Painted Lady.
+It's not sold or available anywhere but at the winery and at my current favorite restaurant, The Painted Lady.

 The Painted Lady

 I've now eaten at The Painted Lady five times, including three times in the past six weeks.
 Every time someone asks me where I want to go to dinner the answer is always the same, The Painted Lady.
 Particularly when someone else is treating!

 If I was forced to sum the restaurant up in a sentence, I'd say: "The Painted Lady is 90% as good as the French Laundry at 33% of the price."

 That summary, perhaps, isn't fair to either restaurant, but The Painted Lady is absolutely amazing.
 And it seems that each time I go there, it gets even better.